-On-line courses are available at HBC.
-Students taking an online course are required to have the following:
+Distance Education courses are available in two modes at HBC: "on your own time" via Edvance360 and "live" via Zoom.
+Students taking any distance education course are required to have the following:

-- 1. Their personal computer (desktop or laptop) - 2.
-Microsoft Office 2007 or later version (earlier versions may not be compatible) - 3.
-Google Chrome or Firefox browsers, Adobe Flash Player, and a working email account - 4.
-Completion of Edvance360 on-line tutorial - 5.
-A working knowledge of Microsoft Office applications (Word, Excel, PowerPoint) - 6.
-Understanding of how to download, attach, and upload files - 7.
-The ability to read and comprehend written material
+1. A personal computer (desktop or laptop),

-- 8. Complete a test demonstrating knowledge and proficiency of these skills - 9.
-On-line admissions and retention will be treated like live classes, especially regarding the failure of classes.
-Satisfactory Academic Progress (SAP) percentage will apply as with all students.
-Students that are struggling with on-line classes will be advised and documented to take live classes (in classroom) but will be informed that the SAP rate of 67 percent will apply.
+- 2. A word-processing application, - 3.
+Google Chrome or Firefox browsers, Adobe Flash Player, and a working email account, - 4.
+A working knowledge of their word-procesing application, and - 5.
+An understanding of how to download, attach, and upload files. - 6.
+Edvance360 classes have special attendance policies detailed in each class syllabus. - 7.
+Students attending Zoom classes must leave their cameras on for the entire class period and otherwise behave as if they were on campus during class meetings. - 8.
+Other Zoom policies are detailed on each class syllabus. - 9.
+Distance Education admissions and retention policies are the same as for on-campus classes, especially regarding the failure of classes.
+The Satisfactory Academic Progress (SAP) percentage will apply as with all students.
+Students that are struggling with Distance Education classes will be advised to take on-campus classes but will be informed that the SAP rate of 67 percent will still apply.

-DUAL ENROLLMENT (Graduates)
+DUAL ENROLLMENT (Undergraduates)

-This policy provides the opportunity to students who are in their senior year of an undergraduate program to apply for dual enrollment in Huntsville Bible College's graduate program.
+This policy provides the opportunity for students who are in their senior year of an undergraduate program to apply for dual enrollment in Huntsville Bible College's graduate program.